antonio-ramadas/home-lab/setup/README.md

 ## Security

-Don't rely on defaults.
+Don't blindly rely on defaults.
 Change them as the ultimate goal is to expose to the internet.

 ### Firewall